 What is skunk marijuana?

-There are over 60 cannabinoids in marijuana, but THC is the cannabinoid which brings on the high and the hallucinogenic effects of marijuana.
-CBD, also called cannabidiol, is a cannabinoid, which was fairly balanced with THC in the marijuana of the 60s, 70s, 80s, early 90s.
+There are over 60 cannabinoids in marijuana, but THC is the cannabinoid that brings on the hallucinogenic effects of marijuana and produces the high.
+CBD, also called cannabidiol, is a cannabinoid, which was more equitably balanced with THC in the marijuana of the 60s and 70s.

 “Medical” marijuana was introduced in 1996.
 The growth of medi-pot since that time has encouraged growers to be competitive and make stronger strains.
 The same marijuana has been getting into the hands of children and teens.
 In short, by genetically altering cannabis plants, the underground chemists have been poisoning young brains.